rohitpubg4321-cloud/Swiggy_SQL/README.md

 ## ▶️ How to Run

-1. Import the dataset into MySQL.
+1. Import the dataset into PostgreSQL.
 2. Create the required table.
 3. Load the CSV file.
 4. Execute the SQL scripts.